Ladanakonechna/ln-website/_works/cards.md

 <br>
 <br>
 <br>
+In different countries artist is spending full working day to make one drawing.
+There are similar landscape drawings of sights based on the Internet photos.
 The price of drawing evaluated according the average wage is paid to the worker in the country where it was made.<br>
 <br>
 The drawings have the descriptions, for example:
-“Swiss made \one working day\from 8 a.m. till 5.30 p.m.\9 hours\ middle price per hour - 35 Fr \ total 315Fr” <br>
+“Swiss made \one working day\from 8 a.m. till 5.30 p.m.\9 hours\ average price per hour - 35 Fr \ total 315Fr” <br>
 “Ukrainian made\one working day\from 8 a.m. till 5p.m.\ 9 hours\ average price per hour – 13Hr\ total 104 Hr”
 <br>
 <br>